Is there a problem in using Facebook in your waking hour? This blog explores the answer to this question.

 Since Facebook is filled with so many news, updates, and announcements, our focus will further die down as we go deeper and deeper into our news feed.

 If you lose an hour in the morning, chances are, you will struggle in recovering that hour for the rest of the day.
 Using Facebook in the morning is like starting our day with the wrong foot.
-Since there are a lot of interesting things in the morning, then it is more difficult for us to put down our phone.
 Time is of the essence and if you are not careful, you can easily lose precious minutes.

 Mornings are great because it is the time we normally have renewed strength.
 With a good night rest, we feel fresh.
 However, when we use Facebook, we waste some of those energies – energies that could have used for better things and increased productivity.

 What we do in the morning speaks volume to what we really feel important in our lives.
 If you spend the first moments of your day praying and simply talking to God, then that’s your priority in life.

 However, if the first thing you do in the morning is to check Facebook, guess what, Facebook is more important for you than God.
 Whether you admit it or not, that’s the reality.

 I have written the importance of starting your day with God.
 Please read, “How’s Your Prayer Life?”

 So what does this mean for us Christians?
 It means a lot for us.
 Instead of flicking through Facebook, why not open our Bible and pray?
 If there is a friend in this world that we need to check his updates or plan for us, then it should be God.

 I’m not saying that Facebook is bad.
 In fact, it is very helpful in connecting people and preaching the Gospel.
 However, if you put that between you and God, then you’re making Facebook an idol, which is against the first commandment (Genesis 20:3).